Lu-Brito/datacommons/index.md

 # Data Commons Initiative

-Research project focused on data literacy in vulnerable communities, exploring participatory and situated approaches to data education.
+Data Commons is a research project focused on data literacy in vulnerable communities, exploring participatory and situated approaches to data education.

 ## About

-This project is part of a PhD research at UFRJ and investigates how communities engage with data through workshops, visual practices, and collective reflection.
+This project is part of a Ph.D research at UFRJ and investigates how communities engage with data through workshops, visual practices, and collective reflection, grounded in Popular Education.

 ## Methods